RoryBlyth/codyOffline/README.md

 - Local GPT is fun.
 It'll get better.
 For now, tools like Cody Pro are probably the better option and will save you a *lot* of hassle.
 #
-### The Missing Piece
+### Resources
-If you have a problem (such as something not working because of a missing line from a blog post), head over here: https://community.sourcegraph.com/c/cody
+- If you have a problem (such as something not working because of a missing line from a blog post), head over here: https://community.sourcegraph.com/c/cody
+-